0xicl33n/phonepwn/README.md

 HOW TO USE
 ==========

 1. Git clone
+2. Be sure to put GenIP.sh in `/opt`
-2. Move files to /usr/share/armitage/scripts
+3. Move files to `/usr/share/armitage/scripts`
-3. Make the directory if it isnt there (mkdir /usr/share/armitage/scripts)
+4. Make the directory if it isnt there (`mkdir /usr/share/armitage/scripts`)
-4. Fire up the teamserver, or armitage.
+5. Fire up the teamserver, or armitage.
-5. Load up another terminal and type:
+6. Load up another terminal and type:

 `java -jar cortana.jar local.prop ./scripts/custom.cna`